mrouvier/movMF/README.md

 ./bin/movmf_train --nb_mixture 128 --nb_iteration_em 10  --train data/vec --save mixture.txt
 ```

-where *nb_mixture* is the number of mixture, *nb_iteration_em* is the number of iteration of Exepctation Maximization (algorithm used to train the mixture model), *train* is the training file and *save* is a save file of mixture model.
+where *nb_mixture* is the number of mixture, *nb_iteration_em* is the number of iteration of Exepctation Maximization (algorithm used to train the mixture model), *train* is the training file and *save* is a file, the program save the model to this file.

 To test the mixture model :